nick-ras/pipex-42-coding-school/README.md

 ./pipex infile "cat -e" "grep a" outfile
 ```
 The program will read from infile, run cat -e, then pass the output to grep a, and write the final result to outfile.
 If the outfile doesn't exist, it will be created.
+The program will search in the system for libraries so be creating and maybe use sed or sort or grep